 There is something about watching a drag show that leaves you feeling spectacular.
 I don’t know why.
 As a woman I often feel self conscious of my looks, especially now that I am no spring chicken.
 However, when I see how these trans stars shine, I can’t help but feel amazing as well.
 Watching these performers at Hamburger Mary’s made me feel more comfortable in my own skin.
 A weird part of me always wanted to be on stage performing all made up like that since I was a child.
 Who knows, I guess I’m just a drag queen in a girl’s body.
+But don’t all of us crave that moment in the spotlight at least once in our lives?
+Live vicariously through these trans stars.

 I originally heard of Hamburger Mary’s while watching an episode of Undercover Boss in 2016.
 One of the employees at the Jacksonville establishment, Kenny, told his story of coming out and how his family didn’t accept him.
 After working at Hamburger Mary’s he felt he had found a new family where they accepted him for who he was.
 This left a huge impact on me so I wanted to go there and see this place for myself.